UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 **Algy:** Yeah, because you can get more than 1 NFT, you can break it down for a pretty long time.
 The way the auctions are set up.
 We have it set up to where it's pretty simplified to where it will make sense more visually when you're looking at it, but all of our minting tools, we've thought out a lot.
 And right now, the one that exists is pretty basic, and we know that, but that's the only one we can offer until our marketplaces out.
 Otherwise, the other new ones won't function to their full functionality.
 So we have a lot of really cool stuff lined up, and a lot of it's coming together because it has to.
 So it'll be a lot when we start releasing stuff.
 There'll be many options for artists and functionality.
 The auctions, in my opinion, are going to be game-changing for a new, fun way to buy NFTs.

 **Zach:** With the auctions, one of the cool features and being able to design your own Custom Auction Landing Page.
-They look really beautiful, so you'll have a landing page like Universe.XYZ/auctions, whatever you want to name it, you can customize that, and it looks really good.
+They look really beautiful, so you'll have a landing page like Universe.XYZ/auctions, whatever you want to name it, you can customize that, and it looks great.

 So it's not just an auction on Universe.XYZ.
 It's like your own custom landing page, whether you're a collector or an artist.

 **Algy:** That's how all the contracts are designed, unlike Minting Features that companies have available right now, which is not all of them.
 I think there are some ways to comment as close to decentralized NFTs, but Universe NFTs are designed to be as decentralized as possible.
 So you own them.
 And I'm not saying that you don't own your NFTs, but you own them in every aspect, let's say they're under your control, as much as they can be to that NFT contracts limits.

 **Nick:** You're the god of your NFT.

 **Algy:** Yeah, exactly.
 I'm not going to sit here and bash others.
 But the one I will point out, just because it is a fact and people should be aware when you buy an NFT off OpenSeas Shared Contracts, look at the NFT.
 It's not necessarily a bad thing, but it is a thing.
 It's on the Pixel Of The Apes.
 That's a project I love.
 So it's not like I'm saying this is a bad or good thing, but I'm pretty sure they legally have to do this.
 If you look at the NFT on their website, in the details, it says metadata.
 Centralized is the description of their metadata, and it shows this on any OpenSea NFT; I think the only reason I could think of why they have that on there is for legal reasons.
-If it was a Universe NFT, I'm almost certain it would say just decentralized.
+If it was a Universe NFT, I'm almost certain it would say decentralized.

 **Zach:** Yeah, I'm pretty sure it won't say anything at all.
 It'll say chain ETH.